6.30pm – 8.30pm every Sunday at Shakespeare & Company – running throughout summer.

 Watch Jame DiBiasio’s interview with hosts of the writers’ group here.

 Article on the writers’ group in Expatriates Magazine.

 This is a very down-to-earth, unpretentious feedback workshop running on a drop-in basis almost every weekend since February 2005 at Shakespeare & Company.
 Come and listen, join in the discussion and develop your critical skills – and/or get feedback on your own prose or poem.
-Founded by David Barnes and in recent years run by him and Bruce Sherfield the writers’ group is now hosted alternately by David, Bruce, Hannah Bensoussan, Rebecca Loxton, Simon Millward and Vincent Chabany-Douarre, who are all regulars.
+Founded by David Barnes and now organised and run by Bruce Sherfield.

 At Shakespeare & Company, 37 rue de la Bûcherie, 75005

 Bring 10 copies of anything you want feedback on.

 Up to 3 or 4 pages of prose, or 1 or 2 poems.